Travel Nurse Stories: From Mexican Life Flight to TNAA

 My first travel nurse job was in Miami in a Cuban Hospital, that’s where I learned to speak Spanish!
 Chicago was also one of my early travel jobs.
 We were there in the winter, and my husband had never seen snow.
 He was so excited!
 After that, when my Mom fell terminally ill I was blessed to get an assignment in my home state of Connecticut.
 It was so wonderful to be there with her at the end of her life.
 Then, when I wanted a travel nurse job in South Carolina where my nephew was enrolled in The Citadel, I got it!
 He played football and we truly enjoyed those Bulldog football games.
 Family is so important to me.

-In my time off from work I like to explore the area.
-My husband and I go sightseeing, shopping, and to meet friends for dinner or drinks.
+In my time off from work, I like to explore the area.
+My husband and I go sightseeing, shopping, and meeting friends for dinner or drinks.
 We also take long drives and shoot photos to capture the memories of each place we visit.
 I always make new friends when I travel and I stay in touch with the many friends I’ve made over the years.
 My husband and dogs travel with me so there is no way I could get lonely.

 Driving back and forth to Mexico has allowed us to see more of the Mexican countryside as well as much of the United States.
 We’ve worked out a system for splitting our time between the two countries and it is effortless for us.
 When I return from six (6) months of family, friends, sun and fun in Mexico, I am rested and eager to go to work with a smile on my face.